Junaluska salamander: Conservation

 According to the IUCN, the species is declared vulnerable overall.
-The main conservation threat to the junaluska salamanders is human disturbances, such as logging, road construction, and development in urban areas.
+The main conservation threat to the Junaluska salamanders are human disturbances, such as logging, road construction, and development in urban areas.
 These disturbances affect the water quality and therefore affect the small populations of this rare species.
-The disruption of the breeding sites of the junaluska can interrupt the breeding time between fall and early spring that could be detrimental to the larval population.
+The disruption of the breeding sites of the Junaluska can interrupt the breeding time between fall and early spring that could be detrimental to the larval population.
 North Carolina and Tennessee have different listings for this species in respect to the conservation concerns for the species.
 In North Carolina, E. junaluska is said to be state threatened and a federal species of special concern.
 In Tennessee, the species is listed as imperiled and deemed in need of management.
 Conservation efforts are important for this species, since it is endemic to the United States, particularly in North Carolina and Tennessee.
 Also, it is important to conserve them since the population is said to be less than 1,000 individuals overall.